Search the Health Library

 Dr. Susan Aucott is an associate professor of pediatrics at the Johns Hopkins University School of Medicine.
 Her areas of clinical expertise include neonatology.

-She has an active role in the clinical leadership in the Division of Neonatology, where she is the medical director of the Neonatal Intensive Care Unit at The Johns Hopkins Hospital and medical director of the Neonatal Nurse Practitioner Program.
+She has an active role in the clinical leadership in the Division of Neonatology, where she is the medical director of the Neonatal Intensive Care Unit at The Johns Hopkins Hospital.
 Dr. Aucott also serves as the director of the Neonatal-Perinatal Fellowship Training Program.

 Dr. Aucott is a graduate of Mount Holyoke College and earned her M.D. at the Johns Hopkins University School of Medicine.
 She completed her residency, chief residency and neonatal fellowship at Rainbow Babies and Children’s Hospital in Cleveland, Ohio.

-Her research interests include bronchopulmonary dysplasia and adrenal insufficiency.
+Her research interests include bronchopulmonary dysplasia, and risk factors associated with the condition such as patent ductus arteriosis and adrenal insufficiency.

 - Medical Director, NICU

 - Interim Division Chief